Water, Sanitation and Hygiene

 ⇒ Systemically combining access to water with training on sanitation and good hygiene practices

-⇒ Always involving communities in processes and implementing, wherever possible, partnerships between the communities, the users of the water points, institutional actors and the private sector, in order to:
+⇒ Always involving communities in processes and implementing, wherever possible, partnerships between communities, users of the water points, institutional actors, and the private sector, in order to:

 Ethiopia – Water, Sanitation and Hygiene (WASH)